4477 prefix tara

 Stay vigilant, and you’ll stay safe.

-I got a call from 4477 prefix tara the other day.
-It was one of those “Hi, it’s Tara, remember me?” messages.
-I was curious, so I did what most people do—I searched for the number and the name.
+I got a call from a 4477 prefix number the other day.
+“Hi, it’s Tara, remember me?” the message said.
+Curious, I did what most people do, I searched for the number and the name.

-Turns out, there’s no official connection between the name “Tara” and the 4477 prefix.
-The most likely explanation is that “Tara” is just a name used in a widespread phishing or spam message.
-When a lot of people get the same scam, they search for the number and a unique word from the text.
+Turns out there’s no official connection between the name “Tara” and the 4477 prefix.
+The most likely explanation?
+“Tara” is just a name used in some widespread phishing or spam message.
+When enough people get hit with the same scam, they search for the number and whatever unique word stands out from the text.
+That’s it.

 This makes search engines start to associate them.